-- a. improve the pedestrian environment by supporting high quality public realm improvement works; - make improvements to the pedestrian environment including the provision of high-quality safe road crossings where needed, seating, signage and landscaping; - c. are easy and safe to walk through ('permeable'); - d. are adequately lit; - e. provide high quality footpaths and pavements that are wide enough for the number of people expected to use them.
-Features should also be included to assist vulnerable road users where appropriate; and - f. contribute towards bridges and water crossings where appropriate.
+- a. improve the pedestrian environment by supporting high quality public realm improvement works; - b. make improvements to the pedestrian environment including the provision of high-quality safe road crossings where needed, seating, signage and landscaping: - c. are easy and safe to walk through ('permeable');

+- d. are adequately lit;

+f.
-In order to promote cycling in the borough and ensure a safe and accessible environment for cyclists, the Council will seek to ensure that development:

-g. provides for and makes contributions towards connected, high quality, convenient and safe cycle routes, in line or exceeding London Cycle
+- In order to promote cycling in the borough and ensure a safe and accessible environment for cyclists, the Council will seek to ensure that development: provides for and makes contributions towards connected, high quality, g. convenient and safe cycle routes, in line or exceeding London Cycle Design Standards, including the implementation of the Central London Grid, Quietways Network, Cycle Super Highways and;

-- Design Standards, including the implementation of the Central London Grid, Quietways Network, Cycle Super Highways and; - h. provides for accessible, secure cycle parking facilities exceeding minimum standards outlined within the London Plan (Table 6.3) and design requirements outlined within our supplementary planning document Camden Planning Guidance on transport.
-Higher levels of provision may also be required in areas well served by cycle route infrastructure, taking into account the size and location of the development; - makes provision for high quality facilities that promote cycle usage including changing rooms, showers, dryers and lockers; - j. is easy and safe to cycle through ('permeable'); and - k. contribute towards bridges and water crossings suitable for cycle use where appropriate.
+- h. provides for accessible, secure cycle parking facilities exceeding minimum standards outlined within the London Plan (Table 6.3) and design requirements outlined within our supplementary planning document Camden Planning Guidance on transport.
+Higher levels of provision may also be required in areas well served by cycle route infrastructure, taking into account the size and location of the development;

+- i.

+- i.

+- k. where appropriate.